 Work on increasing your confidence

 Do everything possible to become more confident.
-Watch lectures, read articles (here are several articles on confidence that I’ve created: How to Be More Confident and Succeed in Life, “Why Don’t People Like Me?” – Trick Your Mind Plays on You, 12 Things I Wish I Stopped Sooner), read books, improve something you believe you’re not very good at if you know that it will boost your confidence.
+Watch lectures, read articles (here are several articles on confidence that I’ve created: How to Be More Confident and Succeed in Life, “Why Don’t People Like Me?” – Trick Your Mind Plays on You, 12 Things I Wish I Stopped Sooner, What’s the Difference Between Confident People and Unconfident People?), read books, improve something you believe you’re not very good at if you know that it will boost your confidence.

 If you don’t respect yourself, people can feel it by the way you move, talk, by what you say, etc., so it’s utterly important to understand that you deserve respect just like any other living being.
 You must also learn to put yourself first – this is an integral part of confidence.